chilleo/ALPHA/README.md

         raxmlHPC -v
         ```

     - If the second and last commands show the version, proceed.
-Otherwise, check the Common Installation Errors section below.
+Otherwise, check the [Common Installation Errors](#common-installation-errors) below.

 2) Install [Python 2.7.13](https://www.python.org/downloads/).
     - In terminal run: